kekse1/count.php/README.md

 > You can pass it by either **`--lines (int)`** or **`--lines=(int)`** (same with **`-n`**).

 #### The argument vector
-These are the CLI functions.
-The real operations on the file system storage are explained in the following [Operations](#operations) section, so you'll get to know, which argument is there for which reason..

-##### Possible parameters
 The following parameters are the main [CLI](#cli-mode) functions - they can't be combined (first occurence of one of these 'counts' ;)~

 > **Warning**